ISISNeutronMuon/quickBayes/docs/source/cf/MCMC.rst

 Hence, the next guess will move more in an attempt to find a better set of parameters.
 This part of the algorithm is described as the burn in period, and is the time for the walkers to find a good PDF.
 If the walkers provide a good description of the PDF, then the difference is small.
-This results in the walker moving very far from its original position.
+This results in the walker moving a small distance from its original position.
-The competing effects from the second term, depending on the distance between two walkers, has the effect of pulling walkers towards good parameter values.
+The competing effects from the second term, depending on the distance between two walkers, pulls the walkers towards good parameter values.
-The final term just randoms a bit of randomness into the position update.
+The final term adds a bit of randomness into the position update.

 Once a walker has a new position, it will not automatically move to it.
 Instead it has a finite probability of its values being updated.